frissyn/talkwatch/README.md

 # talkwatch&trade;

 talkwatch&trade; is a WIP automodder for the ReplTalk forum on replit.com.
-It **wil** clean up spam posts, delete NSFW content, log reports, and lot more.
+It can clean up spam posts, delete NSFW content, log reports, and lot more.

 Some files in this repository will be hidden for the obvious reason of security and safety.
 Wouldn't want people to autmoate their accounts with the API =P